-Are you experiencing stress, anxiety, depression, relationship issues, family of origin concerns?
+Are you experiencing stress, anxiety, depression, relationship issues, anger and frustration struggles, family of origin concerns?
 Is your adjustment to college life not going as smoothly as you would like?
-Are you concerned about self-esteem or self-image issues, difficulties forming friendships, sexuality matters?
+Are you concerned about self-esteem or self-image issues, difficulties forming friendships, or intimacy matters?
 Drug and alcohol abuse, past or recent trauma, self-harm issues?

-Take heart—you are not mentally ill!
-You are normal!
+Take heart!
 We all experience some of these concerns, and many others, during the course of life, particularly at times of significant change like the period of late adolescence and early adulthood.

 And that’s where we come in.
 We’re the UD counseling team, and our job is to work with you in responding effectively to whatever difficulties you might be facing.
 We are licensed therapists with wide and varying backgrounds in the mental health and wellness fields, as well as supporting fields such as education, chemical dependency, and ministry.